jkim444/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

 >> If I'd choose one, it may be vi/vim.
 For the past experience, that is the one I have been using so must be the most familiar out of the three at least, but I'm happy to try other editors from now as well.
---
+Being completely honest, choosing vi editor at the beginning came from an episode, where it seemed really complicated when I saw one of my friends using emacs at first, and then saw another friend later on using vi, which for some weird reason looked really fancy at that time.
+Oddly enough, still as of now there is a very small part of me wanting to become one-who-use-emacs-really-well, too.

 ### Q3.
 Graphical Editor